Indushekhar/beginner_tutorials/README.md

 The launch file also except string as an argument, which will be published by the talker node.
 If the argument is not passed then the default argument value which is there in the launch file will be passed to the talker node.
 To run the node with launch file along with argument, run :

 ```
-<home>$ roslaunch beginner_tutorials node.launch ss_msg:="String argument to publish."
+<home>$ roslaunch beginner_tutorials node.launch ss_msg:="String-argument-to-publish."

 ```
+Please note that while passing the parameter to launch file the string should be a single cannot contain whitespaces.

-# Calling the Ros Service
+## Calling the Ros Service

 Service can be run from the terminal when the talker node is running.
-Only one string without spaces will be passed to code.

 ```
 <home>$ rosservice call /change_string <string to be published>

 ```
+For example, for publishing ''' "I just changed text from rosservice" ''' , run :

+'''
+<home>$ rosservice call /change_string "I just changed text from rosservice"

+'''

-# Launching logger GUI
+## Launching logger GUI

 Logger GUI can be used to check the logged messages.
 To launch logger GUI, run the following lines: